section-engineering-education/engineering-education/articles/sgd-classifier/index.md

 The linear classifier fits a linear boundary (a straight line) through the given points in the image above.
 The line is termed as the best-fit line.
 To obtain the line of best-fit, a loss function is defined.

 It's defined as the sum of squares of the distance between the line and the points.
-It's called [least squares loss function](https://www.toppr.com/guides/fundamentals-of-business-mathematics-and-statistics/time-series-analysis/method-of-least-squares/).
+It's called the [least squares loss function](https://www.toppr.com/guides/fundamentals-of-business-mathematics-and-statistics/time-series-analysis/method-of-least-squares/).

 The loss function is responsible for the performance of the linear classifiers.
 For this article, I will be using the logistic loss function, defined as follows: